St Bede's Inter-Church School

 St Bede's Inter-Church School (formerly St Bede's Inter-Church Comprehensive School) is the only Christian state secondary school in Cambridgeshire.
 It is an academy school with support from both the Roman Catholic Diocese of East Anglia and Anglican Diocese of Ely.
 The school currently has around 750 pupils and around 50 staff.
+In 2024, the school was designated as "outstanding" by Ofsted in all areas.